 The event also included short, dynamic presentations from faculty and community partners about their work in Detroit.
 Other sessions encouraged dialogue around issues such as education, economic mobility, poverty, affordable housing, environmental justice and the carceral system in Detroit.

-U-M President Mark Schlissel said the university’s growing engagement in Detroit is driven by its public mission guided by four goals: economic mobility and growth, cultural expression and arts innovation, access to higher education, and healthy neighborhoods and community development.
+The university’s growing engagement in Detroit is driven by its public mission guided by four goals: economic mobility and growth, cultural expression and arts innovation, access to higher education, and healthy neighborhoods and community development.

-“Now there are more opportunities for partnership,” he said.
+U-M’s commitment to Detroit was cited by both Duggan and Lt.
+Gov. Garlin Gilchrist II.
+Gilchrist, a U-M alumnus and Detroit native, noted that, “now there are more opportunities for partnership,” he said.
 “I think people want to see Detroit as a place where opportunity is equally distributed.
 I think we can do it, but only if we do it together.”

 Sonia Harb, special advisor on Detroit engagement for the provost’s office and organizer of the event, said many of those 330 who registered were community partners.